futurehood/Broadcaster/README.md

 # Broadcaster

-A small module for adding support for simple event broadcasting to objects that may or may not implement specific listeners.
+A small module for adding event broadcasting support for objects that may or may not implement specific listeners.